Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

 <a name="card_emulation"></a>
 ## Card emulation
-The card emulation mode can be broadly divided into 2 categories, they are described below:
+The card emulation mode can be broadly divided into 2 categories, which are described below:

 -   Traditional card emulation